Voter registration and voting

 General voting day

-General voting day is held every four years on the third Saturday in October.
+The general voting day for general local elections is on the third Saturday in October.
 General voting day is the primary opportunity for candidates seeking office as a mayor, councillor, electoral area director, Islands Trust local trustee, local community commissioner or specified parks board commissioner to be elected to office by eligible electors.

 Voting places are open from 8:00 am to 8:00 pm local time on general voting day.